savonet/blog/_posts/2024-10-11-a-faster-liquidsoap-part-deux.md

 While this is really convenient and can help making sure that OCaml program are memory safe, this also includes another layer that is not entirely controllable by the application, typically when memory collection happens and how much and how long memory is allocated before it can be freed.

-This is even more important in the case of liquidsoap because, by nature of its streaming loop, the application constantly allocates memory under ver short streaming cycles (typically the duration of a frame).
+This is even more important in the case of liquidsoap because, by nature of its streaming loop, the application constantly allocates memory under very short streaming cycles (typically the duration of a frame).

 If memory collection happens too often, this results in a noticeable increase of CPU usage and, if it takes too much time, this results in an increase in memory